 The level of training that the Aux Units undertook meant that they were perfect recruits for the emerging special services such as the SAS.
 A number of individuals were tempted into the SAS and took part in hugely dangerous missions in occupied Europe, with some losing their lives as a result.

-A selection of Aux weapons - Photo © staybehinds.com
+Photo © staybehinds.com

 The Aux Units were eventually stood down in late 1944.
 They were offered no recognition, were entitled to none of the medals or awards that other home forces such as the Home Guard received, with the men just going back to their day-to-day lives.
 It was not until the Coleshill Auxiliary Research Team (CART) successfully lobbied for veterans and relatives to take part in the annual Cenotaph Remembrance Sunday March Past in 2013, that there was any form of official recognition of the huge sacrifice they were willing to make in the country’s darkest hours.